 Bottle size: 750 mL

-Sangiovese, Tempraillo and Grenache fruit was crushed, chilled and held cold soaking separately for 12 hours in the press in order to extract vibrant colour and red berry flavours from the skins.
-The juices were cold settled and fermented separately prior to careful blending, stabilisation, clarification and bottling in May 2019.
-Slight residual sweetness remains in order to enhance the natural fruit characters and balance the natural acidity borne from a perfect ripening period.
+Sangiovese, Shiraz and Grenache were crushed, chilled and held cold soaking separately in the press in order to extract vibrant red berry flavours from the juice.
+The juices were cold settled and fermented separately prior to careful blending, stabilisation, clarification and bottling.
+Very slight residual sweetness remains in order to enhance the natural fruit characters and balance the natural acidity borne from a perfect ripening period.